projectatomic/nulecule/examples/mariadb-app/README.md

 This is an atomic application based on the nulecule specification.
-Kubernetes is currently the only supported provider.
+Kubernetes and native docker are currently the only supported providers.
 You'll need to run this from a workstation that has the atomic command and kubectl client that can connect to a kubernetes master.

 It's a single pod based on the fedora/mariadb image, but you can use your own.